 Setting tasks for an orchestration, or creating nested orchestrations is fairly easy and allows you to manage repetitive work in your project.
 The difficult part is how to use these tools to organize your project.

 The design decision depends on many factors – what the purpose of the project is, how big the data is, how often it updates, and how complicated dependencies between operations are.
 The approaches described below are some of the typical ways how projects can be organized.
 There are no restrictions in the platform limiting how you do stuff.
-We highly recommend that you consult the design decisions with your Maintainer or Partner as they may be able to provide valuable experience.
+We highly recommend that you consult the design decisions with your Maintainer as they may be able to provide valuable experience.

 The approach we showed in the introduction can be described as data pipelines and characterized as result driven.
 Once again let’s assume we have the following configurations in a project: